u-Kuro/Kanshi.Anime-Recommendation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c) The filters in this need to be specific (adding staff: etc), In order to only include directors or original creators in staff, type [staff role: director] or [staff role: original creator].
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d) To change the minimum sample size for the algorithm, type [sample size: N], the default is adaptive (each has its own sample size equals to its mean count).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e) Measure allows custom average (only Grouped Mode, and Mean), e.g., type [measure: mode] (the default is Mean).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;f) To exclude/include unknown predictors or simply the anime contents you haven't seen yet, in the algorithm, type [include unknown variables: false] (the default is true).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;f) To exclude/include unknown variablles or simply the anime contents you haven't seen yet, in the algorithm, type [include unknown variables: false] (the default is true).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;g) To set a custom threshold for both popularity and average scores in anilist, type [minimum popularity: 3000] or [minimum averagescore: 50] (the default for popularity is 33% of the mean popularity of all anime, while the default for average score is 49.67).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;h) Algorithm Filter Indicators are as follows are [sample size: ], [measure: ], [format: ], [genre: ], [tag: ], [tag category: ], [studio: ], [staff: ], [staff role: ], and add ! as the first character to exclude.